|

 - Clampdown, the Clash [topic: suppression of youthful idealism, individuality, and rebellion by a conformist capitalist system, fascism, and monotonous work][near tie: Washington Bullets]

-- Birmingham Sunday, Joan Baez [topic: racial violence; a protest song about the September 15, 1963, 16th Street Baptist Church bombing in Birmingham, Alabama, when the KKK killed four young African-American girls, naming them: Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley]
+- Birmingham Sunday, Joan Baez [topic: racial violence; a protest song about the September 15, 1963, 16th Street Baptist Church bombing in Birmingham, Alabama, when the KKK killed four young African-American girls, naming them explicitly in the lyrics: Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley]

 - God Save the Queen, Sex Pistols [topic: a satirical, anti-authoritarian punk anthem attacking the British monarchy and social stagnation; release of this track was timely, coinciding with Queen Elizabeth II’s Silver Jubilee]